theupdateframework/taps/tap7.md

 - 3: **`update_client(target_filepath)`**:
     - Purpose:
-        Causes the client to attempt to (obtain and) validate a particular target, along with all metadata required to do so in a secure manner conforming to the TUF specification.
+        Refreshes metadata and causes the client to attempt to (obtain and) validate a particular target,
+        along with all metadata required to do so in a secure manner conforming to the TUF specification.